imagej/imagej.github.io/_pages/plugins/interactive-marker-controlled-watershed.md

 -   **Display**: list of options to display the segmentation results.
     -   **Overlaid basins**: colored objects overlaying the input image (with or without dams depending on the selected option in the Watershed Segmentation panel).
-    -   **Overlaid dams**: overlay the watershed dams in red on top of the input image (only works if “Calculate dams” is checked).
+    -   **Overlaid dams**: overlay the watershed dams in red on top of the input image (only works if "Calculate dams" is checked).
     -   **Catchment basins**: colored objects.
-    -   **Watershed lines**: binary image showing the watershed lines in black and the objects in white (only works if “Calculate dams” is checked).
+    -   **Watershed lines**: binary image showing the watershed lines in black and the objects in white (only works if "Calculate dams" is checked).
 -   **Show result overlay**: toggle result overlay.
 -   **Create image button**: create a new image with the results displayed in the canvas.